WilliamRADFunk/electronjs-angular-boilerplate/README.md

 # Electronjs Angular Boilerplate

-(In Progress) - - Simple boilerplate application using ElectronJs and Angular with Typescript, and SCSS.
+Simple boilerplate application using ElectronJs and Angular with Typescript, and SCSS.

 ## Development server